syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-## Adding width
+## Setting width

-You can use the [Width](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Width) property to set the width of the component.
-By default, the component's width is set based on the width of its parent container.
+You can use the [Width](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Width) property to set the width of the control.
+By default, the width is determined by the width of its parent container.
 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}
 {% include code-snippet/multicolumn-combobox/items/width/razor %}